Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 Establishing Shot

-To introduce the audience to where the action is taking place, position the camera so that it takes in the whole scene.
+To introduce the audience to the location, position the camera so that it takes in the whole scene.

 Focus Pulling